Gear up your on-page SEO for 2024

 Businesses today need to go beyond the basic pages and add real value, insight and expertise within their respective fields.
 Not only will Google reward your website with high rankings and healthy doses of traffic, but more importantly, users will convert at higher rates.

-Technical SEO: simplify your checklist
+Technical SEO: Simplify your checklist.

 Before we embark on our on-page SEO journey, understand that no dynamic website can complete all the 'recommended' optimization requirements.
 Avoid the big mistake that website owners tend to make: the painstaking analysis of every SEO item on their checklist and sweating over a few items that are not possible or technically impractical.
 It’s ok!
 You will not achieve a perfect score, and nearly all websites at the top of any Google search are optimized up to a certain threshold, but few come close to the 100% mark.

-Businesses should cover at least the major items:
+Websites should cover at least the major items:

 A more detailed view of the on-page SEO process is described below.
 The items are not a checklist; they are cumulative gains that are incrementally beneficial to ranking high.